xavierfoucrier/instacam/DOCUMENTATION.md

 #### mirror
 Type: `Boolean`
 Default: `false`
 The mirror mode allows you to **flip the viewport horizontally**.
-This mode uses css transform property.
+This mode uses CSS transform property.

 #### opacity
 Type: `Number`